MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/summarize-budgetline-during-import.md

 You can import budget lines from different sources, such as estimates, quote line details, or contract line details.
 These sources may have many lines each.

-For instance, if you assign all resources to tasks, you get an estimate for every resource.
+For instance, if you assign all resources to tasks, you'll get an estimate for every resource.
 But you may want to track budgets at a higher level, such as the task level.
 In this case, you can use the summarizing feature when importing budget lines, and group them by task.
 This way, the estimates of all resources for a task form one budget line.
 The number of budget lines are the same as the number of tasks, which makes it easier to manage.